 Holyhead is the end of the North Wales Coast line.
 Trains to England are roughly hourly, but they tend to be crammed, so you’ll need to book your bike.

-If you need to tackle the route in several chunks, there are several stations along the way, though nothing from Builth Wells to Machynlleth.
+Yes – if you need to tackle the route in several chunks, there are several stations along the way, though nothing from Builth Wells to Machynlleth.